Walter Mead (cricketer)

 1896 and 1897, with most pitches unfavourable to him due to dry weather, were disappointing, but Mead gradually rebounded in the following years.
 An excellent performance against the Australians in 1899 saw Mead chosen for his only Test match at Lord's, but he was harmless on the hard pitch.
-He remained close to the top of the first-class averages for every season from 1899 to 1903 – though in 1901 he was helped by some very bad Lord's wickets when playing for the MCC – and in the last-named year was chosen as a Cricketer of the Year by Wisden after heading the first-class bowling averages with best match figures of twelve for 76 against Surrey at the Oval and fifteen for 115 against Leicestershire at Leyton.
+He remained close to the top of the first-class averages for every season from 1899 to 1903 — though in 1901 he was helped by some very bad Lord's wickets when playing for the MCC — and in the last year of this period was chosen as a Cricketer of the Year by Wisden after heading the first-class bowling averages with best match figures of twelve for 76 against Surrey at the Oval and fifteen for 115 against Leicestershire at Leyton.

 However, over the 1903/1904 winter Walter Mead's career with Essex terminated temporarily as a result of a dispute over winter pay.
+In order to compensate for the death of his wife and infant daughter, Mead asked for his pay of 15 shillings to be increased to £2.
+Essex missed him badly in 1904 and 1905.
+During the spring of 1906 it was briefly thought he would move to Adelaide in a coaching role, but he refused the ultimate offer of the Australian Cricket Association.

-They missed him badly in 1904 and 1905, and by 1906 he had agreed to return to the eleven.
-Considering the remarkable dryness of the 1906 summer in the Home Counties, he bowled very well, and in 1907 he was almost as difficult as ever on the soft pitches.
-In 1908, however, Walter Mead declined so badly, taking only 48 County Championship wickets, that it was clear his best days were over.
+After this failure, Mead finally settled his difficulties with the Essex committee in the early weeks of the 1906 season, and resumed his place in mid-May when the season was two weeks old.
+Considering the remarkable dryness of the 1906 summer in the Home Counties, Mead bowled very well, and in 1907 he was almost as difficult as ever on the soft pitches.
+However, 1908 saw Mead lose much of his old spin and decline so badly, taking only 48 County Championship wickets, that it was clear his best days were over.
 Despite a minor revival in 1910 and 1911, when Mead failed to make the most of continuous soft wickets in 1912 it was clear his career was over, so that he dropped out of the eleven before 1913 ended despite Essex having no spin bowler to replace him.

-Mead left the Lord's ground staff in 1918.
+Mead left the Lord's ground staff in 1918, and from 1920 to 1927 worked as a ground supervisor for the sports department of Greene King.
 His son, Harold, also played some first-class cricket for Essex, although he died in 1921 after never fully recovering from wounds he sustained during World War I. Mead died at the age of eighty-five in 1954.